kaokki/agenda-express/README.md

 Agenda project where user can register and add a contact to their agenda.
-Project made using Express framework along with MongoDB.
+Project built using Express framework along with MongoDB.

 To install dependencies, run:
 > npm i